 - and after the avalanche control is complete, clearing the route of any debris and re-opening the highway.

 As the avalanche season rolls out, the maintenance contractors’ search and rescue knowledge is put to the test.
-For example, in early January, the ministry`s Northwest Avalanche Program employees led a practice in the Stikine area.
+For example, the ministry’s Northwest Avalanche Program employees led a practice in the Stikine area.
 Lakes District Maintenance crews from Telegraph Creek, Cassiar and Dease Lake reviewed the ministry avalanche search and rescue plan, and participated in a mock rescue.

 The scenario revolved around a large avalanche reported by the public to our ministry’s Regional Transportation Management Centre, affecting Highway 37, about 139 kilometres north of Dease Lake.
 The avalanche was found to be 75 metres wide and three metres deep – deep enough to bury a vehicle and launch our avalanche search and rescue plan.